 Today, the value chain from the production to the consumption of standards is largely digital – computers are prevalent.
 However, the digital model utilized is largely based on paper and ink binding concepts that date back to the printing press.
 Thus, standards are managed with paper-centric digital tools such as the PDF.

-A key difference between a difference between a book like a novel and a standard is that standards are not read – they are used.
+A key difference between a book like a novel and a standard, is that standards are not read – they are used.

 Heavily regulated enterprises read standards for the purposes of informing the creation of further documents elsewhere in the value chain such as requirements specifications, procedure manuals, training materials, etc. They need to be able to demonstrate to regulators and other stakeholders how, for example, a part on the workshop floor came to be made in a certain way, in accordance with the standard that governs it.